UPDATED JUL 14, 2020

 With an all-vegan, six-course tasting menu, you'll want to put this spot at the top of your bucket list.
 Luckily, the portions are small, so you’ll have room to try all six dishes (hopefully).
 Each plate is a masterful arrangement of color and flavor and features many raw food flavorings.
 Try a wine pairing to perfect a night of fantastic food in this classy townhouse in Logan Circle.
 Fitt Tip: They're only open Friday and Saturday, so we recommend making a reservation!

 Great Sage in Clarksville is known for making organic, plant-based dishes that support a compassionate, vegan lifestyle.
-But that’s all that makes Great Sage a one-of-a-kind dining experience — it’s their creative gourmet dishes (offered at a reasonable price) that truly set them apart.
+But that’s not all that makes Great Sage a one-of-a-kind dining experience — it’s their creative gourmet dishes (offered at a reasonable price) that truly set them apart.
 Between the vegan “crab cakes" and the pulled BBQ jackfruit sandwich, you’ll be hard-pressed to find something you won’t want to try!

-NuVegan Cafe prove that fast food can be healthy.
+NuVegan Cafe proves that fast food can be healthy.
 With 100% vegan ingredients and lots of organic and raw choices, this cafe puts a new twist on old favorites.
 And if you can't make it to their locations on Georgia Ave. or in College Park, we've got good news!
 NuVegan is now on wheels, so you can hunt down their food truck all over town.

 If you’re looking for Israeli food in Chinatown, Shouk is the place to be.
 This plant-based eatery offers modern Israeli street food that earned them the title of "Best Fast Casual" eatery from The Washington Post, a spot in the Top 10 Food & Restaurant Trends from Forbes, and Hands-Down Best Hummus from Fitt.

 A self-proclaimed “Vegetable Restaurant,” Fancy Radish will hit the spot for any veggie craving.
 The H St. kitchen switches up their menu seasonally, so no matter when you visit Fancy Radish, you’ll be able to go again next season and experience a whole new menu!
-In addition to main courses, Fancy Radish also has a bar that offers natural wines (amongst other libations), so drink up!
+In addition to main courses, Fancy Radish also has a bar that offers natural wines (and other libations), so drink up!